ANERLEY’S PILGRIMS PROGRESS, part 4.

 A tradition grew up of continuing west for a further 100+k to Cabo Finisterre.
 Here at the symbolic end of the world, the medieval pilgrim, as a final cleansing, burnt his clothes on the beach and plunged into the sea for a baptismal renewal.
 We did not have time for this extended bike ride but we all wanted to complete our journey with a visit to the most western point of Europe, the end of the world before Columbus discovered America.
 So the next morning we set off early by coach for the long return trip.

 It was an interesting ride zigzagging up and down the steep sides of wooded hills, past verdant farms and small hamlets, until eventually we wound our way down to a wide bay with sandy beaches and wooded cliffs stretching off to distant headlands on each side of the bay.
 We continued along the coast road, west and then south to our destination at the small village of Finisterre.
-From here it was a 3.5k cliff walk to the light house and Pilgrim’s shrine, on the very end of the world, and over a thousand miles of ocean to the next land fall on the coast of the Americas.
+From here it was a 3.5k cliff walk to the light house and Pilgrim’s shrine, on the very end of the world, and over a 4,000 miles of ocean to the next land fall on the coast of the Americas.